btxtiger/wordpress-sqlite-localdev/README.md

 - If your webbrowser doesn't start, you can eather install python to your device or just open `http://localhost:4455` manually

-- !!!
-Note !!!: If you consider to use this build for production, you should generate your own secret keys!
+- _!!! <u>Note</u> !!!
+If you consider to use this build for production, you should generate your own secret keys!
 Open `public/wp-config.php` and scroll down until **Authentication Unique Keys and Salts**.
-Use the wordpress key generator to generate your individual keys.
+Use the wordpress key generator to generate your individual keys._